fulvio-bronzetti/Lichess-Data-Analysis/README.md

 Data visualization with bar plots.

-Download of the last 500 rapid games in PGN format.
+Download of the last 300 rapid games in PGN format.

+Estimation of Winning rates by opening and by color.

+Statistical test to compare win rates of black and white.

 🛠️ Technologies Used
 Python